-We often notice the little changes in our loved ones first.
+We often notice the minor changes in our loved ones first.
 A dent on a car.
 Laundry piling up.
-Bills left unpaid.
-A change in routine.
+Bills left unpaid—a change in routine.

 There are two ways to deal with this as a caregiver.

 First, recognize changes in your loved one.
 If you notice mood swings and radical changes in behavior, bring it up at your loved one’s next medical visit.
 Medication management may be required to get dosages where it helps their outlook on life.

 Second, work to improve quality of life.
 What brings joy into your lives?
 What little things can you do to have an impact and What brought joy into their lives in the past?
 It’s the little things that matter most.
 And even small activities can have a major impact on their health.

 Happiness doesn’t have to go away just because we have chronic conditions or push age limits.
 No matter how old we get, we appreciate everything we have every day of our lives.